TommasoMoro03/IR-group-project/README.md

 ### `_crawler_state/`

 This directory is used by the crawler to store its state between executions.
 It ensures that a crawling session can be paused and resumed without losing progress.
-It includes the following files:
+It includes:

-**frontier.json**: stores the current standard queue (URL frontier).
+- **frontier.json**: stores the current standard queue (URL frontier).
-**priority_queue.json**: stores the high-priority queue (e.g., for live or frequently updated pages).
+- **priority_queue.json**: stores the high-priority queue (e.g., for live or frequently updated pages).
-**visited.json**: keeps track of URLs that have already been processed.
+- **visited.json**: keeps track of URLs that have already been processed.

 The crawler will automatically load these files if they exist, or start from scratch if the --new flag is used.